Strong persistence index and fluctuations in colon powers of monomial ideals: On the strong persistence index of monomial ideals

 \section{On the strong persistence index of monomial ideals}

 First, recall that for an ideal $I$ in a commutative Noetherian ring $R$, we say that a positive integer $\ell_0$ is the \textit{strong persistence index} of $I$ if $\ell_0$ is the smallest integer such that $(I^{\ell+1}:_RI)=I^{\ell}$ for all $\ell\geq \ell_0$.
 Suppose now that $R=K[x_1, \ldots, x_n]$ is a polynomial ring over a field $K$.
 It is natural to ask whether there exists a monomial ideal $I\subset R$ with $\mathrm{supp}(I)=\{x_1, \ldots, x_n\}$ that has the strong persistence index $\ell_{0}$.
-We provide a positive answer to this question in Theorem \ref{Th.SPP.Index}.
-To do this, we start with Lemma \ref{Lem.Ass.PandN} and Example \ref{Ex.Ass.PandN}.
+We provide an affirmative answer to this question in Theorem \ref{Th.SPP.Index}.
+To this end, we begin with Lemma \ref{Lem.Ass.PandN} and Example \ref{Ex.Ass.PandN}.
 Next, we focus on Lemmata \ref{Lem.SPP.Index} and \ref{Mat-Local}.

 Before establishing Lemma \ref{Lem.Ass.PandN}, we recall the following proposition.

 \begin{proposition} (\cite[Proposition 4.2]{NKRT}) Let $I$ be a monomial ideal in $R=K[x_1, \ldots, x_n]$ over a field $K$ with $\mathcal{G}(I)=\{u_1, \ldots, u_m\}$ and $\mathrm{Ass}_R(R/I)=\{\mathfrak{p}_1, \ldots, \mathfrak{p}_s\}$.
 Then, the following statements hold. \begin{itemize} \item[(i)] If $x_i|u_t$ for some $i$ with $1\leq i \leq n$, and for some $t$ with $1\leq t \leq m$, then there exists $j$ with $1\leq j \leq s,$ such that $x_i\in \mathfrak{p}_j$. \item[(ii)] If $x_i\in \mathfrak{p}_j$ for some $i$ with $1\leq i \leq n$, and for some $j$ with $1\leq j \leq s$, then there exists $t$ with $1\leq t \leq m$, such that $x_i|u_t$. \end{itemize} Especially, $\bigcup_{j=1}^s \mathrm{supp}(\mathfrak{p}_j)=\bigcup_{t=1}^m \mathrm{supp}(u_t)$. \end{proposition}